THE VIVIT EXPERIENCE

 The VIVIT Experience provides the rare opportunity to participate in a live post mortem experience.
 Using VIVIT –the world’s only semi-synthetic human cadaver, our team will take you and your students on a journey through the human body like never before.

-A body have been found in suspicious circumstances in the River Anchor.
+A body have been found in suspicious circumstances in a local river.
 The police and forensics have recovered the body and the coroner has ordered a complete post mortem to identify the cause of death.

 The procedural approach